Contemporary-Physicslab/TN2985/book/chapters/Experiment_2_spectral_lines.md

 width: 80%
 name: fig:Grating_reflection
 ---
 onstruction of the angle of reflection for a reflection grating. a) a plane wave falls at an angle $i$ onto the diffraction grating.
 The wavefront g reaches grating line 1.
 This incites the development of a spherical wavefront from 1.
 A time interval $\Delta t=(d\sin i)/c$ later reaches the plane front g grating line 2. b) at this point the spherical wavefront from 1 has the radius $d\sin i$.
 The vibrations on this wavefront and the ones in point 2 are in phase.
-The line that goes through 2 and touches the spherical wavefront determines the direction of propagation of the 0-th order exiting wavefronts (wavefront is perpendicular to direction of propagation) and c) the construction of the direction of the 1-st order exiting bundle..
+The line that goes through 2 and touches the spherical wavefront determines the direction of propagation of the 0-th order exiting wavefronts (wavefront is perpendicular to direction of propagation) and c) the construction of the direction of the 1-st order exiting bundle.
 ```

 In {numref}`fig:Grating_reflection`a, a parallel bundle falls at an angle $i$ with the normal of the diffraction grating.
 A plane wavefront will first reach grating point 1 and, according to Huygens, that point emits spherically shaped waves.
 A time $\Delta t$ later the wavefront reaches grating 2.
 From {numref}`fig:Grating_reflection`a it turns out that $\Delta t=(d\sin i)/c$ ($d$ is the distance between two grating lines and $c$ is the speed of light).
 In {numref}`fig:Grating_reflection`b we see how far the spherical wave from grating point 1 has propagated.
 As said, the phase of points on a wavefront is by definition equal, but in this case the vibration in grating point 2 is also in the same phase.
 We can now draw a line which goes through grating point 2 and touches the spherical wave.
 This line is cut by the perpendicular line that goes through grating point 1 and the point where the first line touches the spherical wave.
 These two lines can be seen as the "precursors" a wavefront / direction of propagation pair before the exiting wave (as discussed at {numref}`fig:three_point_sources`).
 Just like in {numref}`fig:three_point_sources` more grating lines can be added to this consideration.